Skip to content

 Will FETO disintegrate?

-Following the death of Fetullah Gulen, the Turkish Ministry of Defense would issue the statement, “The ringleader of FETO, who has caused significant harm to our state and brave army, is dead.
+Following the death of Fetullah Gulen, the Turkish Ministry of Defense issued the statement, “The ringleader of FETO, who has caused significant harm to our state and brave army, is dead.
 He plotted against the independence and future of our noble nation by manipulating brainwashed individuals.”

 Meanwhile, Foreign Minister Hakan Fidan, who confirmed the account of the death to be true to the Turkish public, stated, “This news will not lead us to relaxation or complacency.
-It has been a rare threat of its kind… With this death, the spell on them (Gulenists) should be lifted.
+It has been a rare threat of its kind … With this death, the spell on them (Gulenists) should be lifted.
 I call on them to renounce this betrayal.
-This path is not a good path.
-The end of this path is not a good end.”
+This path is not good.
+The path will not lead to a good end.”

 Speculations in Turkish media had been growing in 2023 of an emerging power vacuum within FETO given the deteriorating health of Fetullah Gulen.
 Mainly between their U.S. and European legs, but also what little remains in Türkiye.